-The MT is responsible for identifying and evaluating potential management actions based on the best available scientific information.
+The MT is responsible for identifying and evaluating potential management actions based on the best scientific information available.
 Particularly, the MT uses stock assessment results and other information to make ACL, HG (for CPS) and ACT recommendations to the Council.
-The MT member for a given assessment or a coordinator from the GMT is responsible for assembling catch streams for projections and passing them to the STATs, fielding questions from the STATs about management.
+The MT member for a given assessment or a coordinator from the GMT is responsible for assembling catch streams for projections and passing them to the STATs and fielding questions from the STATs about management.
 The MT is also responsible for coordinating with other agencies in validating catch streams using the agreed upon data source to be used for removals (e.g., Groundfish Expanded Mortality Multi-year, GEMM or other sources).
+This is particularly relevant for historical catches for new assessments.
+States should designate who from their agency approves catch histories.
+The STAT will provide catches at the state level, as well as aggregated for the stock assessment so that state representatives can better review changes and outliers.

 Participation in the pre-assessment workshop is expected to provide input on direction of the assessment early in the process.

 A MT representative, usually appointed by the MT chair, attends the STAR panel meeting and serves as an advisor to the STAT and STAR panel on changes in fishing regulations that may influence data used in the assessment and the nature of the fishery in the future.
+Documentation of regulatory histories for stock assessments by Council staff are to be developed in consultation with the States.
+The PFMC and Pacific States Marine Fisheries Commission will maintain the regulatory history database that can be queried for management actions at the relevant spatial scale for each stock.

 The MT representative does not serve as a member of the STAR panel.
 The MT should be involved early in the stock assessment process to provide guidance on fishing regulations to ensure the STAT accommodates regulatory changes as best as possible in the modelling framework.
-In particular, for groundfish assessments, the GMT should provide;1) catch levels to be used in the assessments for the first two years of the projections for which OFLs and ACLs have already been approved by the PFMC (prior to the assessment in question being used in management, here: 2021 and 2022), 2) as appropriate, the last year of the model (the year previous to the year in which the assessment is conducted, here: 2020), and 3) projected catch levels for the PFMC's 12 year projections (in this assessment cycle 2023 forward).
+In particular, for groundfish assessments, the GMT should provide: 1) catch levels to be used in the assessments for the first two years of the projections for which OFLs and ACLs have already been approved by the PFMC (prior to the assessment in question being used in management, here: 2023 and 2024), 2) as appropriate, catch levels for the last year of the model (the year previous to the year in which the assessment is conducted, here: 2022), and 3) projected catch levels for the PFMC's 12 year projections (in this assessment cycle 2025 forward).
 Any recommended deviations from default removal assumptions should be accompanied by written justification.
 This limits discrepancies between the STAT and MT that could arise in the STAR panel.